Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers

 The proportion of students from high schools who attend zdi-BSO-MINT courses exceeds the number of students from other types of school: The proportion of students who attend a type of school with a high school level is just over 76% here. .

-Whether a young person belongs to an easy-to-ignore group or not does not depend on the type of school attended.
-However, the numbers show that we have so far reached less students from certain school types in the zdi context.
+Whether a young person belongs to an “easy-to-overlook group” or not does not depend on the type of school they attend.
+However, the numbers show that we have so far reached less students from certain types of schools in the zdi context.

 The aim of zdi.NRW is to win over young people from the large and heterogeneous easy-to-ignore group for extracurricular MINT education and to work out the conditions for success.
 A promising way to get there is the early and co-creative involvement of young people in the development and implementation of the programs and offers.
 One possible approach to this is outreach STEM education.